 - Gratuitous Japanese: She comes over as a way for Tara to demonstrate of her bad knowledge of Japanese.

 - She greets Enoby with "hajimemashite" - you wouldn't say this to someone you've known for a while and are good friends with.
 It's an introductory greeting.

 - "Kawai" would probably be pronounced closer to the word "kowai", which means scary.

-- In Name Only: The real Hermione is a bookworm, obsessed with getting good grades, and is someone who is clearly her own person.
+- The real Hermione is a bookworm, obsessed with getting good grades, and is someone who is clearly her own person.
 In My Immortal, she doesn't touch a single book and is almost scared when Enoby assumes she is a prep.

 - Although when she confesses to killing Willow (and Loopin then doing it with her body), her emphasis on Willow's being expelled as more important is a hilarious moment of actually being in-character.

 - More so in Ghost of You where she is basically Enoby, just with a "tragic backstory" added.

 - Self-Made Orphan: In Ghost of You she killed her adoptive parents.
 Its unclear if she did the same to the Grangers in My Immortal proper, but given how congruent both fics are its likely.

 - Our Vampires Are Different: She's apparently either a vampire or "evil".

 - Author Avatar: For Raven, who is supposedly a co-writer and editor for the story.